HOME » Illinois Mass Tort Lawyers

 If you were seriously hurt because of a defective product or drug or in a man-made disaster, you need to contact a mass tort lawyer at Cates Mahoney, LLC.
 Your situation may not be unique.
 When defective drugs, medical products, or vehicles hit the market, they have the potential to hurt hundreds or thousands of people.
 The same is true for environmental disasters created by unlawful business practices.

 You may be suffering injuries for the same reason many others are as well.
 If so, then your lawsuit may be a mass tort claim, in which case, you must adhere to different procedural rules than you would in a typical suit.

-At Cates Mahoney, LLC, our Belleville personal injury lawyers have experience in mass tort claims.
+At Cates Mahoney, LLC, our Illinois personal injury lawyers have experience in mass tort claims.
 During a free consultation, we will listen to your story and ask questions.
 Your injuries and how they occurred can give us a sense of whether you may have a mass tort claim.
 We will thoroughly explain your rights and options, and if you wish to move forward with a mass tort claim, we will always guide you through the process, step by step.

 Contact us today at 618-277-3644 or online to schedule your no-risk consultation.